15 Press Release Best Practices to Boost Small Business PR

 Sending your release through a newswire is your best bet for maximum exposure and brand awareness, in addition to better SEO.
 The best press release services not only ensure your news is published across major media outlets, but many also have options for you to send your press release directly to media journalists and editors via direct email.

 Several services have developed niche features or capabilities that make it more appropriate for some types of organizations or news releases.
 For example, Newswire is the best option when you want to get your press release in the hands of niche audiences, while eReleases is better for reaching the widest range of media professionals.
-NewsWireToday is a great service for nonprofits and is also on our list of the best free press release services.
+Alternatively, NewsWireToday offers free distribution services to nonprofits and is on our list of the best free press release services.

 11. Send Your Press Release to Your Media Contact List